QR3.8.7 The Uncertainty Principle

 Figure 3.22.
 The Mach-Zehnder interferometer

-As photon quantum waves evolve down the paths, each mirror or splitter delays the phase by half.
-The two paths to detector 1 have two turns so they are in phase but path 1 to detector 2 has three turns and path 2 has only one so they cancel at detector 2.
-Detector 2 never fires because the quantum waves from the two paths to it always cancel out.
+As photon waves evolve down the paths, each mirror or splitter turn delays its phase by half.
+Both paths to detector 1 have two turns, so they add because they are in phase.
+In contrast, path 1 to detector 2 has three turns while path 2 has two, so they cancel out because they are out of phase.
+Detector 2 then never fires because the waves from the two paths to it always cancel.

-This setup allows a very unusual result.
-If an object that registers any light is put on path 2, the previously silent detector 2 sometimes fires without the object registering any light.
-This never happens if path 2 is clear, so this setup can prove there is an object on path 2 without touching that object.
+This setup now allows a very unusual result.
+If a light sensitive object is put on path 2, the previously silent detector 2 sometimes fires, even when the object didn’t detect any light.
+This never happens if path 2 is clear, so this result proves there is an object on path 2, yet no light went that way.
+The results (Kwiat et al, 1995) are unequivocal:

 1. With two clear paths, only detector 1 fires.

-2. If a receptor blocks path 2, detector 2 sometimes fires without setting the receptor off.
+2. If an object blocks path 2, detector 2 sometimes fires, even when no light touched the object.

 Next